*This post may contain affiliate links. Please see my disclosure for more details!*

 - 1/2 tsp bicarbonate of soda

-1) Cream together the butter, two sugars and vanilla until they are thoroughly combined.
+- Cream together the unsalted butter, caster sugar and light brown sugar and vanilla extract until they are thoroughly combined.

-2) Add the egg and continue mixing, then add the egg yolk and do the same - try not add it slowly so that the mixture doesn't split!
+- Add the egg and continue mixing, then add the egg yolk and do the same - try to add it slowly so that the mixture doesn't split!

-3) Add the dry ingredients ( flour, bicarbonate, and salt) and mix until smooth.
-Fold through the chocolate chips!
+- Add the plain flour, bicarbonate of soda, and sea salt) and mix until smooth.

-5) Once the dough has been chilled – preheat the oven to 200C and line baking trays with parchment paper!
+- Once the dough has been chilled, preheat the oven to 200ºC and line baking trays with parchment paper!

-6) Carefully slice/roll the dough into 1-2cm thick rounds and spread equally on the trays, sprinkle with a touch of Sea Salt and bake in the oven for 10-12 minutes until golden around the edge and cooked in the middle.
+- Sprinkle with a touch of sea salt and bake in the oven for 10-12 minutes until golden around the edge and cooked in the middle.

-You can freeze the cookie dough in the rolls for over a month (Mine never lasts more than a month) as I do double batches, and then bake them when I need/want them!
+- You can freeze the cookie dough in the rolls for up to 3 months (Mine never lasts more than a month) as I do double batches, and then bake them when I need/want them!
 They take a couple more minutes in the oven as they will be frozen - be careful when cutting them as it'll be extra hard!